graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 ### The Machine

 Your friendly local machine apocalypse.
 Whatever civilisation originally created The Machine has long since been swallowed by it, along with half a dozen other inhabited systems.
 The surfaces of these worlds are devoted to inexplicable industry, and their cores are converted to computing substrate.
-The orbits of the worlds of The Machine are full of satellites and picket ships and construction facililities, all bustling with ceaseless activity.
+The orbits of the worlds of The Machine are full of satellites and picket ships and construction facilities, all bustling with ceaseless activity.

 Unusually for an emergent machine intelligence, The Machine hasn't gone full-on hegemonising swarm, and has therefore avoided being stomped on by the first Elder Civilisation to catch sight of it.
-Instead of conversion swarms, The Machine broadcasts pirate transmissions on subverted comminications satellites, and hijacks terrestrial transmissions, replacing them with surreal adverts and interstitals.
+Instead of conversion swarms, The Machine broadcasts pirate transmissions on subverted communications satellites, and hijacks terrestrial transmissions, replacing them with surreal adverts and interstitials.
 These are frequently laced with cognitohazardous content that trigger strange compulsions in those affected.

-Exactly what The Machine wants or intends is unclear -- people infected by the broadcasts sometimes travel to locations inside The Machine, taking with them ships and resources, but other times, they stay in their normal lives, altering their normal routines in small and often unnoticable ways.
+Exactly what The Machine wants or intends is unclear -- people infected by the broadcasts sometimes travel to locations inside The Machine, taking with them ships and resources, but other times, they stay in their normal lives, altering their normal routines in small and often unnoticeable ways.
 People who travel to The Machine are often not seen again, and those that are are irrevocably changed by the experience, sometimes physically, but always mentally.

 Any suggestion of a connection between The Machine and [FRIEND](http://throneofsalt.blogspot.com/2019/10/friend.html) is purely hypothetical.